Succession Crisis Solved:

 The Solution

-Other simulator preparations:
+Additional simulator preparations:

 Curriculum Alignment

-Syncing scenarios with the 10-module theory.
+Aligning scenarios with the ten-module curriculum.

 Paired Leadership

-Setting up the simulator for paired teams.
+Configuring the simulator for paired leadership teams.

 Complex Scenarios

-Long-term Tracking
+Long-term Progress Tracking

-Tracking behavior across the full program.
+Tracking behavioral patterns throughout the program.

 The Implementation

-Beyond Leadership Theory: Key Simulation Goals
+Key Simulation Goals

 Handling sudden production stops and resource shortages under time pressure.